sphinx-labs/stakingpool/README.md

 - creator and NFT fees may vary.
 - how to track rewards to users and fees in a varying manner

+## StakingPool Misc

+- vaults must be updated via script before `latestPoolTimestamp > vault.endTime`.
+- once poolTimestamp exceeds vault.endTime, the vault cannot be updated any more.
+- 24 hours before all vaults ought to be updated, just in case txn fails or due to sheer quantity.

 ## BATCHING

 how to batch?